 More advising information

-The Economics Department offers three majors leading to a degree in three different Colleges.
-Each degree has distinct GE requirements as well as differing major requirements.
-Students should consult with an adviser early in their careers to determine which major is best.
+The Economics Department offers three majors leading to degrees from three different Colleges.
+Each degree has distinct general education requirements.
+Students should consult with an adviser early in their careers to determine which major is best for them.

-Typical positions held by economic graduates include banker, forecaster, economic or business analyst, insurance underwriter, manager, community/economic developer, university professor.
+Typical positions held by Economics graduates include banker, forecaster, economic or business analyst, insurance underwriter, manager, community/economic developer and university professor.

 More career information